hebench/frontend/docsrc/config_file_reference.md

 Benchmark Configuration File Reference {#config_file_reference}
 ========================

-Benchmark configuration files can be specified during a run of Test harness via the `--benchmark_config_file` command line argument.
+Benchmark configuration files can be specified during a run of Test Harness via the `--benchmark_config_file` command line argument.

 A configuration file contains a list of benchmarks to run and parameters to use for each workload.
 While the syntax of configuration files is the same for all, IDs for benchmarks are specific to each backend.